revsic/Rewriting-A-Deep-Generative-Models/3RD-PARTY.md

 ---

-This respository uses David Bau's Rewriting for referecing the experimentation of weight rewriting.
+This respository uses David Bau's Rewriting for referencing the experimentation of weight rewriting.

 MIT LICENSE